-Sr. Data Analyst
+Equity and Fidelity Sr. Data Analyst

 Jessica Taguding performs data analysis and visualization projects for the Equity and Fidelity Team.
 She leads trainings and collaborates with LEA Data Managers to ensure accurate and timely data collection throughout the year.
 She also works with agencies including the Office of the State Superintendent of Education (OSSE) and the Office of the Deputy Mayor for Education (DME) to align data governance and reporting strategies across the sector.
 She primarily focuses on projects relating to discipline, attendance, enrollment, and equity across subgroups, including the annual Equity Reports.
 Ms. Smith held several analyst roles prior to joining DC PCSB, including two years as a Data Manager with a local DC Public Charter School.
 She completed the Education Pioneers Data Analyst Fellowship in 2014, and holds a Master of Science in Business Analytics from the George Washington University.

-Intergovernmental Relations & School Support Specialist
+Intergovernmental Relations and School Support Sr. Specialist

 Jiselle O’Neal’s work focuses on school-based health, mental health, safety, and transportation.
-She coordinates with city agencies such as the Department of Behavioral Health (DBH), Department of Health (DoH), and the Department of Transportation (DDOT) to ensure DC charter schools and students receive the support and services they need.
-Prior to joining DCPCSB, Ms. O’Neal worked at The Door, a non-profit youth services agency in New York, NY, where she managed participant recruitment and group coaching sessions that supported youth throughout the city in developing work ethic, addressing barriers and obtaining employment.
+She coordinates with city agencies such as the Department of Behavioral Health (DBH), Department of Health (DoH), and the Department of Transportation (DDOT) to ensure DC Charter Schools and students receive the support and services they need.
+Prior to joining DC PCSB, Ms. O’Neal worked at The Door, a non-profit youth services agency in New York, NY, where she managed participant recruitment and group coaching sessions that supported youth throughout the city in developing work ethic, addressing barriers and obtaining employment.
 She holds a Bachelor of Arts and Master of Arts degree in Forensic Psychology from John Jay College of Criminal Justice.